Academia & PhDs

 I left academia after my PhD.
 Here are a few reasons why:

-2. Academia is a socialist institution.
+2. Academia is primarily a socialist institution.
 Papers and grants are voted upon by reviewers, rather than having merit tested in the market.
 This is how it has to be—research must be available to all for progress to be made.
 But reviewers are far more fallible than consumers, and papers are often rejected for bad reasons.
 The incentive misalignment is palpable—reviewers often write only a few sentences reviewing a 20+ page paper, after having multiple months to write a review.
 It is this same structure that allows esoteric research to flourish and highly impactful research to be undervalued—the feedback mechanism is a weak differentiator of good and bad ideas.
 I still believe academia is important—letting smart people pursue pure mathematics and funding research without commercial ties serves a critical role, but it is not an efficient system.
-Graduate students/postdocs are underpaid and lecturers/professors overworked in order for it to persist.
+The inability of the system to capture real value when it is produced and a large supply of individuals eager to do the work regardless of the compensation results in underpaid and overworked academics.

 For those wishing to pursue a PhD, I would first consider that there is typically much more to do in applications than in core science, but if one loves learning and is mathematically gifted, I would recommend pursuing it in artificial intelligence, where the applications are of huge practical importance and it is still (currently) possible to make meaningful intellectual contributions.
-This could easily change in a few years if we achieve AGI (as I suspect we will).
+This may change in 5-10 years, as our AI is becoming so powerful as to start making these contributions itself.